Beloth/Ostston/Next/Notes.md

 ###Next Session 31 - ?

 ####Runes blocking the ghosts
 * The walls have runes carved in the stone that make up the barrier stopping the ghosts from getting through.
 They are old however and partially hidden by the dirt and moss growth that has occurred.
-Runes are devilish in nature
+Runes are infernal in nature
 * Perception Check DC 15+ to spot the runes if not looking for them or Investigation check DC 10+ if actively looking
 * Arcana check
   * 10+ old runes that appear to be designed to keep things out